 Tax Rate & Fiscal Data Book: Every March, the League publishes its annual tax rate and fiscal data book that examines the local tax landscape for Kansas cities.
 It is published in the Kansas Government Journal and available at our online store.
 Data for the book includes, but is not limited to: assessed valuation, bonds, temporary notes, no-fund warrants and mills levied by each taxing subdivision.

 Salary Survey: The Salary Survey is performed every two years and is sent to cities across Kansas to solicit information on current rates of compensation and wages for staff and elected officials and employee benefits.
-The Salary Survey is free of charge to anyone who participates in the survey and an online version can be purchased for cities who did not participate in the marketplace.
-The League has just finished collecting data for the 2016 salary survey.
-A final copy of responses and analysis will be made available in the near future.
+The Salary Survey is free of charge to anyone who participates in the survey and an online version can be purchased for cities who did not participate.
+The League has finished its 2016 Salary, Benefits and Personnel Practices survey.
+You can take a look at the survey and an analysis of its data here.

 Revenue Survey: The Municipal Revenue Survey is performed every two years to solicit information on revenue practices and sources for cities across Kansas.
 The survey looks for information with regard to generated revenue, tax rates, rates on franchise fees, and non-taxed revenue sources, among other items of interest.
-The Revenue Survey is free of charge to anyone who participates in the survey and an online version can be purchased for cities who did not participate in the marketplace.
+The Revenue Survey is free of charge to anyone who participates in the survey and an online version can be purchased for cities who did not participate.
 The most recent revenue survey contains 2014 data.
-The League is in the process of developing a new revenue survey and will be collecting data in late 2016.
+The League is in the process of developing a new revenue survey and will be collecting data in early 2017.

 Apart from these two surveys, the League periodically collects data available for your review as legislation dictates or as our members request.
-For more information on data collected periodically by the League, you can find some materials in our Research Library or contact Brock Ingmire.
+For more information on data collected periodically by the League, you can find some materials in our Research Library or contact Chardae Caine.

 The League's legislative advocacy team conducts research related to the fiscal impacts of bills and offers research and analysis on pending and passed legislation.
 Much of the research and analysis of fiscal impacts and need-to-know data can be viewed through the collection of state and federal sources.
 The League collects data from those sources and provides it to you here as appropriate.